LucyPitticas-Rothwell/Money-Psychology-Experiment/README.md

 * The user clicks through screens which invite them to answer questions and complete tasks.
 * If the user is in the experiment group, they are exposed to symbols of money during the experiment.
 If they are in the control group, they are not.
 * At the end of the experiment, the participant's results are automatically appended to a single results csv.
-* A detailed explanation of the psychology experiment is in the "READ ME" file in "Money_experiment GIT".
+* A detailed explanation of the psychology experiment is in the "READMEextra" file ".
 * Python back end with PyQT GUI

 **How to Run**

 1. Set directory to this folder
-2. Run "RUN ME_main.py" file in python which will open the GUI (this file is currently hidden but is available on request).
+2. Run "runner.py" file in python which will open the GUI (this file is currently hidden but is available on request).

-*RUN ME.py is the only file you need to interact with to run this programme; the rest of the files are linked via this script
+*runner.py is the only file you need to interact with to run this programme; the rest of the files are linked via this script*